 Completeness

-HMIS and Agency Data Administrators are to ensure that the Project Descriptor Data Elements are complete for all HMIS projects[2] and that the data is reviewed annually for each project.
+HMIS and Agency Data Administrators are responsible for ensuring that all Project Descriptor Data Elements are complete for each HMIS project[2] and are reviewed at least annually to confirm accuracy and completeness.

-Each participating agency, project, Agency Data Administrator, and user entering data into HMIS must ensure that Client Records have complete data elements that accurately reflect the client situation at that point in time, achieving an Error Rate[3] less than the amount as specified in the Data Quality Error Rate Thresholds Table below.
+Each participating agency, project, Agency Data Administrator, and HMIS user is required to ensure that Client Records include all required data elements that accurately reflect the client’s situation at the time of assessment.
+Data Completeness must meet or exceed the Error Rate[3] thresholds established in the Data Quality Error Rate Thresholds Table below.

 Data Quality Error Rate Thresholds